Discussion Papers

 Keywords: asset pricing, determination of interest rates, fiscal policy, government debt

-JEL classification: G12, E43, E62, H63
+JEL Classification: G12, E43, E62, H63

 May 2006